GRCDEV/ArduSim/help/development.md

 ### 3.2 UAV agent (multicopter)

-ArduSim assigns an unique ID to the multicopter and then loads the planned mission from a file `loadMission()`, if the protocol needs it.
+ArduSim assigns an unique ID to the multicopter and then loads the planned mission from a file (`loadMission()`), if the protocol needs it.
 Then, the method `initializeDataStructures()` is launched, where the developer can initialize the variables needed by the protocol taking into account the number of multicopters being run in the same ArduSim instance (one in this case, but many for simulations).

 The logging of the path followed by the multicopter is started and the application waits until the multicopter is located by the GPS system.
 Some information is retrieved from the UAV and the planned mission is sent to it, if the protocol needs it.
 Next, the function `sendInitialConfiguration()` may be used to retrieve more information or send commands to the multicopter needed before starting the threads of the protocol with the function `startThreads()`.
-We recommend to retrieve any needed UAV configuration in this step.
+We recommend to retrieve any needed UAV configuration before starting the threads in the previous function.
 Please remember that the threads are started here, but they execution probably must wait until the user presses the "Setup" and/or "Start" buttons, when the functions `setupActionPerformed()` and `startExperimentActionPerformed()` are run.
 This can be achieved with the functions explained at the beginning of section "[5.4 Available utilities](#markdown-header-54-available-utilities)".
 They are solely enough to coordinate the threads with ArduSim.

-The experiment is finished when the multicopter lands and engines stop.
+The experiment is finished when the multicopter lands and the engines stop.
 Some protocols will land the UAV automatically, but others could finish while the UAV is flying, like *MBCAP*.
 In the second case, the function `forceExperimentEnd()` must be implemented to detect the end of the experiment and land the multicopter.

 Once the experiment is finished, the methods `getExperimentResults()` and `getExperimentConfiguration()` allow the developer to generate Strings with general information and configuration of the protocol that will be included in the default log files.
 Additionally, the method `logData()` can be used to store files with more information.

 ### 3.3 Simulator

 The most important difference between "*UAV agent*" and "*Simulator*" roles implementations is the number of multicopters that run in the same machine, one in the former and many in the later.
-It is highly suggested to store data in array variables with the length of the number of UAVs that run in the machine, so in the real UAV the array length will be 1 and the code will be valid for both roles (see section "[5.5 Implementation recomendations](#markdown-header-55-implementation-recomendations)").
+It is highly suggested to store data in array variables with the length of the number of UAVs that run in the machine, so in the real UAV the array length will be 1, and the code will be valid for both roles (see section "[5.5 Implementation recomendations](#markdown-header-55-implementation-recomendations)").
 Good implementation examples can be found in "MBCAP" and "Swarm protocol" protocols.
 A function is provided to know which ID (multicopter) corresponds to a specific position in the array, as detailed in section "[5.4 Available utilities](#markdown-header-54-available-utilities)".
 This function will provide the ID of the multicopter when running on a real UAV, as the array has a length of 1.
-On the other hand, no function is provided to get a UAV location in the array given the ID, as it will always be 0 in the real UAV and in simulation the ID is equivalent to the position in the array.
+On the other hand, no function is provided to get a UAV location in the array given the ID, as it will always be 0 in the real UAV, and in simulation the ID is equivalent to the position in the array.

 When ArduSim is run, it also checks if the computer meets some requirements and opens a general configuration dialog.
 There, the user can set many simulation parameters, as well as the maximum flight speed for each virtual multicopter.
 Then, when the configuration is set, the function "*openConfigurationDialog()*" may launch a dialog to introduce values for parameters of the protocol under development.
 Next, planned missions are loaded for the multicopters specified by the protocol.